 RadNet, Inc. to Present at the Barclays Global Healthcare Conference on Thursday, March 16th

-/EIN News/ -- LOS ANGELES, March 13, 2023 (GLOBE NEWSWIRE) -- RadNet, Inc. (NASDAQ: RDNT), a national leader in providing high-quality, cost-effective diagnostic imaging services through a network owned and operated outpatient imaging centers, today announced that Mark Stolper, Executive Vice President and Chief Financial Officer will be presenting at the Barclays Global Healthcare Conference on Thursday, March 16, 2023 at 9:30 a.m.
+LOS ANGELES, March 13, 2023 (GLOBE NEWSWIRE) -- RadNet, Inc. RDNT, a national leader in providing high-quality, cost-effective diagnostic imaging services through a network owned and operated outpatient imaging centers, today announced that Mark Stolper, Executive Vice President and Chief Financial Officer will be presenting at the Barclays Global Healthcare Conference on Thursday, March 16, 2023 at 9:30 a.m.
 Eastern Time (6:30 a.m.
 Pacific Time).

 There will be simultaneous and archived webcasts available at https://event.webcasts.com/starthere.jsp?ei=1599087&tp_key=807637d023&tp_special=8